ripienaar/free-for-dev/README.md

   * [Burnermail](https://burnermail.io/) – Free 5 Burner Email Addresses, 1 Mailbox, 7-day Mailbox History
   * [Buttondown](https://buttondown.email/) — Newsletter service.
 Up to 100 subscribers free
   * [CloudMailin](https://www.cloudmailin.com/) - Incoming email via HTTP POST and transactional outbound - 10,000 free emails/month
-  * [cloudmersive.com](https://www.cloudmersive.com/email-verification-api) — Email validation and verification API for developers, 800 free API requests/month
   * [Contact.do](https://contact.do/) — Contact form in a link (bitly for contact forms)
   * [debugmail.io](https://debugmail.io/) — Easy to use testing mail server for developers
   * [DNSExit](https://dnsexit.com/) - Up to 2 Email addresses under your domain for free with 100MB of storage space.
 IMAP, POP3, SMTP, SPF/DKIM support.
-  * [emaildrop.io](https://emaildrop.io/) — Free disposable email provider.
-Email addresses can be created via GraphQL API.
   * [EmailLabs.io](https://emaillabs.io/en) — Send up to 9,000 Emails for free every month, up to 300 emails daily.
   * [EmailOctopus](https://emailoctopus.com) - Up to 2,500 subscribers and 10,000 emails per month free
   * [EmailJS](https://www.emailjs.com/) – This is not an entire email server; this is just an email client that you can use to send emails right from the client without exposing your credentials, the free tier has 200 monthly requests, 2 email templates, Requests up to 50Kb, Limited contacts history.
   * [EtherealMail](https://ethereal.email) - Ethereal is a fake SMTP service, mainly aimed at Nodemailer and EmailEngine users (but not limited to).
 It's an entirely free anti-transactional email service where messages never get delivered.
   * [Temp-Mail.org](https://temp-mail.org/en/) - Temporary / Disposable Mail Gen Utilizing a range variety of domain.
 Email Address refreshes everytime, the page is reloaded.
 It is entirely free and does not include any pricing for their services.
   * [TempMailDetector.com](https://tempmaildetector.com/) - Verify up to 200 emails a month for free and see if an email is temporary or not.
-  * [Tempmailers](https://tempmailers.com/) - Generate unlimited temporary email addresses for free
   * [Emailvalidation.io](https://emailvalidation.io) - 100 free email verifications per month
-  * [fakermail.com](https://fakermail.com/) — Free, temporary email for testing with the last 100 email accounts stored.
   * [FakeMailGenerator.com](https://www.fakemailgenerator.com/) - A German Temporary / Disposable Mail generator.
 Support 10 domain, while giving you the freedom of creating unlimited addresses. (include ads) but other than that, there is no pricing included in the service, it is entirely free.
   * [forwardemail.net](https://forwardemail.net) — Free email forwarding for custom domains.
 Create and forward an unlimited amount of email addresses with your domain name (**note**: You must pay if you use .casa, .cf, .click, .email, .fit, .ga, .gdn, .gq, .lat, .loan, .london, .men, .ml, .pl, .rest, .ru, .tk, .top, .work TLDs due to spam)
-  * [HotTempMail](https://hottempmail.com/) - Unlimited, free, disposable temporary email addresses.
-Autoexpires in one day.
   * [Imitate Email](https://imitate.email) - Sandbox Email Server for testing email functionality across build/qa and ci/cd.
 Free accounts get 15 emails a day forever.
   * [ImprovMX](https://improvmx.com) – Free email forwarding.
   * [EForw](https://www.eforw.com) – Free email forwarding for one domain.
 Receive and send emails from your domain.